molily/molily.de/_posts/2019-02-03-testing-angular.md

 After `it`, typically a verb follows, like `increments` and `resets` in the example.

-Some people prefer to write `it('should increment the count', /* … */)`, but I see no value in the additional `should`.
+Some people prefer to write `it('should increment the count', /* … */)`, but `should` bears no additional meaning.
 The nature of a spec is to state what the code under test _should_ do.
 So the word “should” is redundant and just makes the sentence longer.
-My recommendation is to simply state what the code does.
+This guide recommends to simply state what the code does.

 <div class="book-sources" markdown="1">
 - [Jasmine tutorial: Your first suite](https://jasmine.github.io/tutorials/your_first_suite)